|

 translations

-translation of an official document, such as Articles of Association or
+of an official document, such as Articles of Association or documents from

-documents from public institutions and official registers, such as
+public bodies and official registers, such as diplomas, identity documents

-as the original.
-The translation must be complete; every section must
+translation must be in its entirety; every section must concur with the

-concur with the original document and the translation must be provided with
+original document, and the translation must be provided with a sworn

 In the Netherlands a sworn translator

-(officially sworn under oath by a court of law) is registered at Bureau btv.
-Bureau btv is a
+(officially sworn under oath by a court of law) is registered at Bureau Wbtv.
+Bureau Wbtv is a

 been entrusted by the Ministry of Justice with various implementation tasks

-Interpreters and Translators Act).
-According to the legislation of the
+(Sworn Interpreters and Translators Act).
+According to legislation of the

 Sworn Interpreters and Translators Act, which has been operative since 1